mobilezhiyuan/APFinder/README.md

 ```

 # Running parameters
-<a name="3">User can use configure file to adjust the running patameters of APFinder, and the following table is the specific contents of "config.txt"</a>
+<a name="3">User can use configure file to adjust the running patameters of AFP, and the following table is the specific contents of "config.txt"</a>
 | Option | Description | Default value |
 | -----  | ------| ----|
 | sourceCompound | Source compound in KEGG format | Optional |